Clarmy/Clarmy/README.md

 ### Hi there 👋
-Hi, I'm Clarmy, a meteorological technician based in Beijing, China.
-I'm an open-source enthusiast.
-I enjoy identifying practical needs through my work and developing them into various Python extension packages for broader use.
-My primary focus is on the Python programming language.
+Hi, I'm Clarmy, a meteorological technician based in Beijing, China, and an open-source enthusiast.
+I enjoy identifying practical needs through my work and developing Python extension packages to address them for broader use.
+Python is my primary programming language.

 Below are a few projects that I've recently developed and maintained, feel free to submit Issues or Pull Requests: